CONSTITUTION

 2. be an ex officio member of all committees of the Society;

-3. represent the interests of and act as the principal spokesperson for the Society within the UVIC Community and public at large;
+3. represent the interests of and act as the principal spokesperson for the Society within the UVic Community and public at large;

 5. be responsible for management and supervision of Society staff; and